Back to Blog

 EBA/GL/2024/14 is a set of guidelines published by the European Banking Authority in 2024 as part of the broader EU Anti-Money Laundering (AML) legislative package.
 The guidelines address the use of remote customer onboarding solutions and, more broadly, the technical standards that financial institutions must meet for customer due diligence and ongoing monitoring.

-The most consequential technical requirement in EBA/GL/2024/14 is the mandate for name screening systems to use techniques beyond exact string matching.
-The guidelines specifically state that screening systems must be capable of identifying matches despite variations in name spelling, transliterations from non-Latin scripts, phonetic equivalents, and common abbreviations.
+The most consequential technical implication of EBA/GL/2024/14 is that name screening systems need to use techniques beyond exact string matching.
+Effective screening under the guidelines means being able to identify matches despite variations in name spelling, transliterations from non-Latin scripts, phonetic equivalents, and common abbreviations.

 This is not buried in a footnote.
 It is a core requirement.
 The EBA has recognized what practitioners have known for years: exact-match-only screening produces an unacceptable rate of false negatives.
 When a sanctioned individual is listed as "Muammar al-Qadhafi" and your customer enters "Moammar Gaddafi," an exact-match system returns zero hits.
-That is a compliance failure, and under the new guidelines, it is also a regulatory violation.
+That is a compliance failure, and under the new guidelines, it is the kind of gap supervisors expect firms to close.

 The guidelines do not prescribe specific algorithms.
 They do not mandate Jaro-Winkler over Levenshtein, or Soundex over Double Metaphone.
 What they require is demonstrable capability.
 Your screening system must be able to show, under audit, that it can catch name variants that an exact-match system would miss.
 The burden of proof is on the institution.

-Specifically, the regulation expects screening systems to handle:
+Specifically, the guidelines expect screening systems to handle:

 • Spelling variations.
 Mohammed vs. Muhammad vs. Mohamed.
 These are not typos.
 They are legitimate transliterations of the same Arabic name, and your system must recognize them as potential matches.